petermr/pyami/py4ami/README.md

 # strategy

-The search is hierarchical, maybe with back wards loops.
+The search is hierarchical, maybe with backwards loops.

 ## search foreign repository with `(py)getpapers`